Orange County Community Foundation

 Based on OCCF's recent grantmaking patterns and publicly available information:

-Community Impact Focus OCCF values organizations that demonstrate clear, measurable community impact.
+Community Impact Focus OCCF values organisations that demonstrate clear, measurable community impact.
 The Social Justice Fund operates on three core principles: (1) Diversity is an asset, (2) Moving toward unity, (3) Creating local impact.

-Collaborative Approaches The foundation explicitly values "community collaborative efforts" and has supported projects like The Future is Working Giving Day, which raised $418,171 for 18 local organizations developing a thriving workforce through employment pathways.
+Collaborative Approaches The foundation explicitly values "community collaborative efforts" and has supported projects like The Future is Working Giving Day, which raised $418,171 for 18 local organisations developing a thriving workforce through employment pathways.

 Clear Use of Funds For teacher grants and other project-specific funding, applications should "be clear on what the Impact100OC dollars will be covering under your annual budget" and show "clear programming specific to the focus area identified."